-If you have every wanted to do (or be) Qigong Walking (Tai Chi Chuan) you owe it to your mental and physical health and well-being to find a good teacher, club or class and attend for at least a year to give qi a chance to develop full metaphysical healing benefits
+If you have ever wanted to do (or be) Qigong Walking (Tai Chi Chuan) you owe it to your mental and physical health and well-being to find a good teacher, club or class and attend for at least a year to give qi a chance to develop its full metaphysical healing benefits

 Why even bother to do the taiji-qigong forms, meditate and eat well?

 The proactive cultivation of the three treasures allows people to live holistically healthy for "100 years", mentally, physically and develop spiritually to the best we can be according to Chinese thought.
 The highest obtainment that the tai chi/chi gong practitioner can achieve is the development of the three treasures, (jing) essence, the physical of what we are, (chi) life force motivation energy source and (shen) the vital spirit/soul that makes us what we are in terms of emotions, feelings and personality.